rokubop/roku-talon-shared/mouse_move_adv/README.md

 # Mouse Move Advanced (WIP)

 This is an experimental repository.
 WIP. action names may change in the future.
-This is used for helping you turn in game and drag commandsp
+This is used for helping you turn in game and drag commands.

 Mouse movement actions for Talon using a delta (dx, dy) or position(s) (x, y) over a duration of time, with control over the easing type, API (Windows or Talon), and callbacks.